amcaron1/ClickyGame/README.md

     - A counter records the number of successful clicks
     - The counter is reset if an image is clicked twice

+- Application initiation for development
+    - Open Bash and navigate to application folder
+    - Type "yarn start" and hit enter

 - Key or new skills
     - React